lab1092/blender-manual_ja/manual/render/camera/introduction.rst

    the linked object will determine the focal point.
 Linking an object will deactivate the distance parameter.
 Distance
    Distance to the focal point.
 It is shown as a yellow cross on the camera line of sight.
-   :guilabel:`Limits` must be enabled to see the cross.
+   *Limits* must be enabled to see the cross.
    It is used in combination with the :doc:`Defocus Compositing Node </composite_nodes/types/filter#defocus>`.